All you need to know to get started in roller derby

-Derby can get you in shape, but it is also a good idea to build your fitness base for roller derby.
+Derby can help you get in shape, but it is also a good idea to build your fitness base for roller derby.
 Here are some ideas to start with:

-Lots of floor exercises for legs and abs can be done with your skates on for an extra challenge (to add resistance)!
+Lots of floor exercises for legs and abs can be done with your skates on for an extra challenge (to add weight)!

 Look these up online for help with form & technique:

 Do it every day if you can, and definitely take one day a week off of training to recover, or more if you're just starting.
 Also, of course, take any injuries or medical conditions into account and ask your doctor if you have any concerns.

 This is your superhero name!
 What do you want your fans to be chanting from the stands?!?
 How are you going to inspire fear in your opponents or confidence from your team-mates?
 A derivative of your own name might be a good place to start for some ideas.
 Before you settle on a name, try on a bunch of different ones first: you're gonna be stuck with whatever you decide on!
 Here are some ideas for brainstorming:

 Creating a "persona".
 Pick a quality about you that you'd like to emphasize: